Betty Collette: Research

 Collette was the only African-American pathology researcher at Georgetown University School of Medicine in the 1950s.

-Her research focused on hypertension in animals.
+Collette was described as an "animal-lover" and often kept animal skulls as a hobby.
+Her research focused on hypertension in animals, often using "white mice, guinea pigs, dogs, rabbits and other animals" in her research.
 Later in her career, she was a professor at Howard University.